A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics

-The birth and death rates of a cell with $n_{d}$ drivers and $n_{p}$ passengers (the cell type is denoted as $(n_{d},n_{p})$) are equal to $b(n_{d},n_{p}) = b_{0}(1+s_{d})^{n_{d}}(1+s_{p})^{-n_{p}}$ and $d(n_{d},n_{p}) = d=1$, respectively.
-The tumor starts from a single cancer cell with birth rate $b_{0} > 1$ (type $(0,0)$ cell), where $1$ is assumed to be the birth or death rate of a normal cell. $s_{d}$ and $s_{p}$ are selection coefficients for driver and passenger mutations and since passenger mutations are only mildly deleterious, $s_{d} > s_{p}$.
+The tumor starts from a single cancer cell with birth rate $b_{0} > d$ (type $(0,0)$ cell), where $d$ is assumed to be the death rate of the cell.
+Without loss of generality, we may take $d = 1$. $s_{d}$ and $s_{p}$ are selection coefficients for driver and passenger mutations and since passenger mutations are only mildly deleterious, $s_{d} > s_{p}$.
 Let $\mu$ denote the driver mutation rate and $\nu$ denote the passenger mutation rate $(\mu < \nu)$.
 It appears reasonable to assume $d > \nu$ since mutations are rare events.
 Numerical values for mutation rate and death rate supporting the assumption $d>\nu$ can be found in \cite{durrett2015branching} and \cite{mcfarland2014tug}.
-A type $(n_{d},n_{p})$ cell can take four actions: division (producing two $(n_{d},n_{p})$ cells), acquiring a driver mutation (producing a $(n_{d}+1,n_{p})$ cell), acquiring a passenger mutation (producing a $(n_{d},n_{p}+1)$ cell), and death.
-The four actions occur at rates $b(n_{d},n_{p}),\mu,\nu$, and $d$, respectively.
-In \nameref{appendix} Lemma $1$, we shall see a mild condition in addition to $d > \nu$ that implies non-explosion to the process.
-The random life time of a type $(n_{d},n_{p})$ cell follows an exponential distribution with rate $b(n_{d},n_{p})+\mu+\nu+d$ by the competing exponentials argument.
-In \nameref{appendix}, we show that under the driver-passenger relation $\eqref{eq:dp_relation}$, the state space can be reduced to a countable set which is large enough to support the process.
-However, other properties of the continuous-time model are hard to derive and this motivates us to limit ourselves to the discrete-time embedded branching process.
+The evolution of tumor cell population is modeled as a Markov branching process with type space $\mathbb{Z}_{+}\times\mathbb{Z}_{+}$.
+The lifetime of a type $(n_{d},n_{p})$ cell is exponentially distributed with rate $\delta(n_{d},n_{p})=b(n_{d},n_{p})+\mu+\nu+d$.
+At the end of the cell's lifetime, it can take four actions: division (producing two $(n_{d},n_{p})$ cells), acquiring a driver mutation (producing a $(n_{d}+1,n_{p})$ cell), acquiring a passenger mutation (producing a $(n_{d},n_{p}+1)$ cell), and death.
+The four actions occur with probabilities $b(n_{d},n_{p})/\delta(n_{d},n_{p}),\mu/\delta(n_{d},n_{p}),\nu/\delta(n_{d},n_{p})$, and $d/\delta(n_{d},n_{p})$, respectively.
+The proliferation scheme for the Markov branching process is presented below with the rates of four actions. \\